This post contains Amazon affiliate links which we earn a small commission from. We only link to products our doctors have reviewed ❤️

 Differences between D-mannose and cranberry

-*If you’re pregnant it is important to check with your healthcare professional if you’re experiencing UTI symptoms, especially if symptoms worsen or the infection isn’t responding to treatment.
+*If you’re pregnant and experiencing UTI symptoms it is important to speak to a healthcare professional, especially if symptoms worsen or the infection isn’t responding to treatment.

 So, D-mannose vs cranberry – which is best?

 But, from the studies that are out there, and given the comparisons with antibiotics, there seem to be more significant results when evaluating the effects of D-mannose.
-Furthermore, while D-mannose seems to both prevent future infections and reduce symptoms of an active UTI, cranberries strengths appear to be more on the preventive side.
+Furthermore, while D-mannose seems to both prevent⁸ future infections and reduce⁹ symptoms of an active UTI, cranberries strengths appear to be more on the preventive side¹⁰.

 One potential factor which limits the favourable results for cranberry is that there are no standard formulations.
 The benefits of the PACs have been well documented but because of the widely varying amounts of cranberry given to participants in studies, this may be why the results are mixed.